Spark-love/Ignite/docs/policies/expenses.md

 Basically, just go to IKEA and get something reasonable.
 There’s a Ramp card assigned to you for workplace furniture to use for this.

-## Education
+## 📚 Education

 You can expense things like courses and books that are directly related to your job or position at Spark, including future job positions you may be going for within the company.
 You can request the purchase of any of these by asking Rada or Aman.

 ## Uploading your documentation

-Ramp makes it super easy to upload receipts and submit memos for each of your transactions.
+Aspire makes it super easy to upload receipts and submit memos for each of your transactions.

 For all transactions above $10 USD, you must upload an invoice.